azdavis/millet/readme.md

 recommendations for a pleasant Rust developer experience.
 VSCode also lets you debug the language client extension from the Run panel.

+## Layout

+- `.vscode` contains configuration for Visual Studio Code, which is invaluable when developing the VSCode language client extension.
+- `bin` contains various scripts.
+  - `bin/ck-sml-defn` checks whether all of the rules of the statics have been mentioned in the implementation of the statics.
+  - `bin/mk-vscode-ext` builds the VSCode language client extension and language server, and puts the language server binary near the built client.
+  - `bin/run-test` runs tests in `tests`.
+See below.
+- `crates` is the primary location of code implementing Standard ML.
+  - `crates/cli` contains a CLI interface which runs the lexer, parser, and typechecker from `crates/core` on a sequence of files.
+  - `crates/core` contains the Standard ML lexer, parser, and typechecker.
+  - `crates/ls` contains a language server which runs the lexer, parser, and typechecker from `crates/core` on files sent to it by the language client.
+- `extensions` contains language client extensions for editors to communicate with the language server.
+- `tests` contains tests.
+See below.

 ## Testing

 A test is a directory directly inside the directory `tests`.